 Your land should have accessible water and electricity.

-The land should be entirely flat to avoid costly landfilling.
+The ground should be entirely flat to avoid costly landfilling.

 Create An Event Center

-Instead of leaving your land open, you may make some money by turning it into an event center.
+Instead of leaving your land open, you may make money by turning your land into an event center instead of leaving it open.
 You can rent it out for weddings, anniversaries, birthday parties, conferences, memorials, and graduation ceremonies.

-With proper planning and creativity, you can revamp the outdoor area and come up with a likable event venue, without necessarily investing heavily.
+With proper planning and creativity, you can revamp the outdoor area and develop a likable event venue without necessarily investing heavily.

 If livestock farming is allowed in your neighborhood, go for it.
 You can start with popular farm animals, like chickens, goats, sheep, cattle, pigs, and rabbits.
 You don’t have to be the one managing the animals directly.